Skip to Content

 Intolerance combined with historical background

-From a sociological standpoint, Poland has a very long history of facing national disasters like WWII, conquest by enemy superpowers, Holocaust and people are very scared in a way to let others in.
-Let’s be real: I still remember my own grandma was worried not to cross the Vistula river because if “Russians come they destroy bridges and you won’t be able to come back” and my parents were freaking out not to give any information on the phone because “someone must be listening”.
+Let’s be real: I still remember my own grandma was worried about crossing the Vistula River because if “Russians come they destroy bridges and you won’t be able to come back” and my parents were freaking out not to give any information on the phone because “someone must be listening”.

 The ruling party is so popular because they want to keep “Poland for Poles” and defend the old ways, so they’re very against liberalism and a lot of people support these ideas.
-Now, before you freak out – not all ideas are bad because things are never black and white.
+Now, before you freak out – not all these ideas are bad because things are never black and white.

 That said, Poland isn’t the friendliest place for LGBTQ people in smaller towns.
 This is a serious issue in Poland that has recently been under scrutiny by the European community along with women’s rights.
 While in Warsaw you might be fine most of the time, many places have a long way to go – they even declared “LGBT-free zones”.